bhaskar-debug/poker/README.md

 - The whole cell in pre_flop TODO step, copy it in your `sample_player/utils_yourteamname/pre_flop_strategy.py` for use in poker game showdown.
 - The whole cell in flop TODO step, copy it in your `sample_player/utils_yourteamname/flop_strategy.py` for use in poker game showdown.
 - At the end of the completion of the task please share the Google Drive location of your task.

+### Final Submission

+- Locate the Folder:Find the folder "poker"(assuming you haven't changed the folder name) you want to share in your Google Drive.
+- Right-click on the folder you want to share.
+A menu will appear.
+- Select "Share": Click on the "Share" option from the menu.
+- Set Visibility: In the sharing settings, you'll see the option "Anyone with the link."
+Set the access level to "Viewer" by clicking on the dropdown menu next to it.
+- Copy the Link: Click on "Copy link" to copy the sharing link to your clipboard.
+- Share the link with Shane (Shane.Landymore100@mod.gov.uk)